stormbeard/thesis/proposal/proposal.md

 rack-aware manner to improve data reliability and network utilization.
 As of HDFS version 1.2.1, there is no additional data placement intelligence.

-### The Nutanix Distributed File System
+### The Nutanix Distributed File System (NDFS)

-The Nutanix Distributed File System (NDFS) is a distributed file system created by Nutanix Inc., a San Jose based company [1].
-The NDFS is facilitated by a clustering of controller virtual machines (CVMs) which reside, one per node, on each server in the cluster.
+NDFS is a distributed file system created by Nutanix Inc., a San Jose based company [1].
+NDFS is facilitated by a clustering of controller virtual machines (CVMs) which reside, one per node, on each server in the cluster.
 The CVM presents via NFS (for VMWare's ESXi [14]), SMB (for Microsoft's Hyper-V [17]), or iSCSI (for Nutanix's AHV [1]) an interface to each hypervisor that they reside on.
 For example, the interface provided by the CVMs to VMware's ESXi hypervisor [14] will be interfaced with as a datastore.
 The virtual machines' VMDK files will reside on the Nutanix datastore and be accessed via NFS through the CVM sharing a host with the user VM.

 #### Nutanix Cluster Components

-Within the CVM lies an ecosystem of processes that work together to provide NDFS services.
+Within the CVM lies an ecosystem of processes that provide the services of the NDFS.
 Before I can explain the work proposed for this thesis, there are two CVM processes that must be explained in more detail.

 ##### Cassandra (Distributed Metadata Store)

-Cassandra stores and manager all cluster metadata in a distributed manner.
-The version of Cassandra running in the NDFS is a heavily modified Apache Cassandra [2].
-One of the main differences between Nutanix Cassandra and Apache Cassandra is that Nutanix has implemented the Paxos algorithm to enforce strict consistency.
+Cassandra stores and manages all cluster metadata in a distributed manner.
+The version of Cassandra running in NDFS is a heavily modified Apache Cassandra [2].
+One of the main differences between Nutanix Cassandra and Apache Cassandra is that Nutanix has implemented the Paxos [18] algorithm to enforce strict consistency.

 ##### Stargate (Data I/O Manager)

 The Stargate process is responsible for all data management and I/O operations.
 The NFS/SMB/iSCSI interface presented to the hypervisor is also presented by Stargate.
-All file allocations and data replica placement decisions are also made by this process.
+All file allocations and data replica placement decisions are made by this process.

-As the Stargate process facilitates writes to disks, it gathers statistics for each disk such as:
+As the Stargate process facilitates writes to physical disks, it gathers statistics for each disk such as:

 * The number of operations currently in flight on the disk (queue length)
 * How much data in bytes currently resides on the disk